 We aim to keep the place simple and basic since we believe such conditions are supportive of our practice.
-The Forest Tradition emphasizes the Buddha’s guidance that monks should be easy to be taken care of.
+The Buddha emphasized that monks should be easy to be taken care of.

 The Monastery’s main purpose is to serve as a residence for a small number of Buddhist monks and laity.
-Based on the strict standard of the discipline of the Forest Tradition, the monks are dedicated to the renunciation of sensuality and material possessions.
+Based on the strict standard of the discipline, the monks are dedicated to the renunciation of sensuality and material possessions.

 The Monastery also supports the lay community in their practice of Buddhist teachings.
 By offering almsfood and other requisites to the monastic community, visitors to the Monastery develop generosity (dāna) in the traditional Buddhist form.
 Visitors can deepen their theoretical knowledge of the Buddha’s teaching, discuss their practice and receive encouragement to apply this knowledge to their own life.
 Samaṇadīpa serves as a sanctuary of quiet reflection and contemplation, where the peaceful, natural environment and the teachings allow visitors to find peace in their hearts.